epiloque/sharness/README.md

 Public: Run test commands and expect them to fail.
 Used to demonstrate a known breakage.

-This is NOT the opposite of expectSucess, but rather used to mark a test that demonstrates a known breakage.
+This is NOT the opposite of expectSuccess, but rather used to mark a test that demonstrates a known breakage.

 When the test passed, an “ok” message is printed and the number of fixed tests is incremented.
 When it failed, a “not ok” message is printed and the number of tests still broken is incremented.